datastaxdevs/workshop-streaming-game/README.md

 - the namespace and the (producer, consumer) topics are set to the values used earlier;
 - connection type is "Read";
-- read positionh is "Latest"
+- read position is "Latest"

 Good, now click "Connect".